Akito Suzuki

-Akito Suzuki (鈴木 章斗, Suzuki Akito) is a Japanese footballer currently playing as a forward for Shonan Bellmare.
+Akito Suzuki (鈴木 章斗, Suzuki Akito) is a Japanese footballer currently playing as a forward for club Sanfrecce Hiroshima.

 Early life

 Akito was born in Osaka.
 He played for Diablossa Osaka and Gamba Osaka's youth teams, before studying and playing on U-18 level at Hannan University High School.

 Career

 Akito made his debut for Shonan against Sanfrecce Hiroshima, coming off in the 63rd minute on the 2nd of April 2022.
-He scored his first goal for Sanfreece against Yokohama F. Marinos on the 15th of April 2023, scoring in the 81st minute.
+He scored his first goal for Shonan against Yokohama F. Marinos on the 15th of April 2023, scoring in the 81st minute.